 Localization is adapting your product or service to a specific geography or community.
 When you localize your message you personalize it for pictures, cultural references, slang, currency, time zones, laws, national holidays, etc. The goal is to make the product or service appear that it is “speaking” directly to the reader.

 Localization is important for consumer products, online ordering, medical or insurance policy information and other targeted communications where you really want to connect with the consumer.
 It is also imperative when dealing with software that needs to be tailored to each country.

 Software Localization is adapting internationalized software for a specific language by adding locale-specific components, translating text, and making technical adaptations.
 By localizing your software, you are able to increase the markets in which it is utilized.
 Our services include translation of a product’s interface as well as guidelines on how to overcome cultural barriers and reach a larger target audience.

 All of our consultation services are free.
 We provide you with the necessary information so you can make informed decisions at every stage of the process.
 Deciding when to localize your products and materials is an important decision and Rapport International is here to assist you.
 We are able to devise a complimentary step-by-step plan that will walk you through the decision of globalization versus localization.
 We understand all the considerations including costs, goals, timelines and strategies.
 You make the best decision possible and we can help.
 We can also assist you on personalizing the products and services as well as provide advice on appropriateness of material.

-For more information on localization and globalization services please contact us via the form below, or click to request a free quote.
+For more information on localization and globalization services please contact us.